Potential NJ Transit strike on Friday has Gov. Phil Murphy "preparing for the worst"

 NJ Transit has told 100,000 of its rail riders to use Amtrak and PATH trains in the event of a strike and to consider working from home.
 Overcrowding, the agency says, could be a big issue.

-NJ Transit also says commuters can rely on the light rail and ferry service at the Metropark Station in Middlesex County.
+NJ Transit also says commuters can rely on the light rail and ferry service.

 In addition, Box Car, an independent bus service, is offering more buses to accommodate commuters.